lsst-sims/sims_featureScheduler_runs/README.md

 ## Planned Experiments

 stability_test:  Testing the stability of the scheduler to parameter settings and weather, etc

 ToO: Target of opportunity simulation

-alt_sched: Trying to drive specific cadence like alt-sched

-rotator: Scheduling the camera rotator angle

 template_obs:  Making sure the full sky is covered in all filters in all years.
 For templates and ubercal.